Operations Wallace and Hardy: Aftermath

 During the month they had been active, the SAS men had caused more than 500 German casualties along with 23 staff cars destroyed, 6 motor-cycles and 36 miscellaneous vehicles including trucks, half-tracks and troop carriers.
 In addition 100,000 tons of petrol was destroyed and a goods train burnt out.
 Seventeen SAS troopers had been lost including one in a parachuting accident, two had been captured but both escaped.
 Jeep losses were the heaviest, 16 were lost in all, some down to mechanical failure and fatal damage by parachute drops.
 Throughout their entire time behind German lines they were supplied by the Royal Air Force in 36 sorties, which supplied the SAS with twelve new Jeeps and 36 supply panniers.

-The Germans mistook Farran's Squadron for the advance elements of the 3rd U.S. Army and thereby withdrew from Châtillon sooner than necessary, and that his small force played a considerable part in disorganising the German forces in front of that army.
+The Germans mistook Farran's Squadron for the advance elements of the 3rd U.S. Army and thereby withdrew from Châtillon sooner than necessary, and his small force played a considerable part in disorganising the German forces in front of that army.
 In a December report SHAEF noted that the raid was one of the most successful actions in which a small scale harassing force behind German lines inflicted huge damage out of proportion to their numbers, with minimal losses.
 Farran himself claimed the raid as a perfect vindication of Stirling's original principles of the SAS - that small units behind enemy lines harassed the Germans that bought with it a strategic gain.

 After linking up with American forces, Farran sent the squadron back to Paris and granted it a week's leave in the capital.
 Farran was awarded a Distinguished Service Order as result of Operation Wallace.

 Farran and his men retrained and then re embarked to join the Italian Campaign where they prepared for Operation Tombola the following year in March which was also a resounding success.